hkirat/notification-logger/README.md

 ## Methods
 -----
 * `logger.init` - Initialises the logger
-* `logger.log` - Logs the message via a Desktop Notification
+* `logger.log` - Logs the message via a Desktop Notification only
-* `console.log` - Logs the message via a Desktop Notification
+* `console.log` - Logs the message via a Desktop Notification and in the browser console
 * `logger.destroy` - Reverts console.log to original functionality

 ## Browser Support